Other Academic Matters

 Location Of Studies

 Please note that the university expects students to reside at a term address within a commutable distance from St Andrews during their studies unless they have formal permission from the University of St Andrews for their study location to be outside St Andrews as outlined in the Policy on Location of Studies.
+To request a change in location, please refer to advice given at Change of Location.

 External Skills Support